mapr/flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

-                                      (0 = never roll based on number of events) hdfs.idleTimeout        0             Timeout after which inactive files get closed (0 = disable automatic closing of idle files) hdfs.batchSize          100           number of events written to file before it is flushed to HDFS hdfs.codeC              --            Compression codec. one of following : gzip, bzip2, lzo, snappy hdfs.fileType           SequenceFile  File format: currently ``SequenceFile``, ``DataStream`` or ``CompressedStream`` (1)DataStream will not compress output file and please don't set codeC
+                                      (0 = never roll based on number of events) hdfs.idleTimeout        0             Timeout after which inactive files get closed (0 = disable automatic closing of idle files) hdfs.batchSize          100           number of events written to file before it is flushed to MapR-FS hdfs.codeC              --            Compression codec. one of following : gzip, bzip2, lzo, snappy hdfs.fileType           SequenceFile  File format: currently ``SequenceFile``, ``DataStream`` or ``CompressedStream`` (1)DataStream will not compress output file and please don't set codeC